harness/developer-hub/kb/reference-architectures/iacm/iacm-best-practices.md

 ### Configuration Guidelines

-As a first stop, we recommend configuring your Cloud Provider and Code repository **connectors** to help streamline further configurations like workspace and pipeline creation so they can be easily selected.
+As a first step, we recommend configuring your Cloud Provider and Code repository **connectors** to help streamline further configurations like workspace and pipeline creation so they can be easily selected.

 Go to [What's supported](https://developer.harness.io/docs/infra-as-code-management/whats-supported#supported-workspace-connectors) to see what cloud provider and code repository vendors are supported by Harness.